luizantoniona/my-pedalboard/README.md

 # 🎸 My Pedalboard

 - **my-pedalboard** is a cross-platform Qt application designed to simulate a modular guitar pedalboard.
-- It uses [PortAudio](http://www.portaudio.com/) for low-latency audio input/output and a QML-based UI for fast prototyping and visual control.
+- It uses [PortAudio](http://www.portaudio.com/) for low-latency audio input/output and a QML-based UI for visual control.

 ---

 ## 📦 Features

-- 🎛 Modular GUI with QML controls
+- 🎛 Modular GUI
-- 🎚 Real-time audio I/O with PortAudio
+- 🎚 Real-time audio I/O
 - 🖥 Supports **Windows**, **Linux**, and **macOS**
-- 🧱 Qt5 and Qt6 compatible
-- 🧩 Clean code structure (Controllers, QML Controls, etc.)
-- 📡 Multilingual support with `.ts` translation files
+- 📡 Multilingual support

 ---